Mohammad-Rahmanian/Fuzzy-Self-Driving-Car-Project/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3.Launch the simulator by running:
+3. Launch the simulator by running: python simulator.py

 This command starts the PyGame window and begins the simulation.
 Use the arrow keys to manually adjust the car's direction:
 - **Left Arrow Key**: Turn the car left.